Finding Faculty That Interest You!

 Northwestern Scholars Database

-Northwestern Scholars is a faculty research database that can be found here.
+Northwestern Scholars is a faculty research database that can help you find faculty across the university.
 When you’ve found people you’re interested in, this tool can be a great resource to check them out even further.
-Note: this database will not be as helpful for faculty pursuing creative endeavors, such as artists or journalists as it pulls mainly from scientific databases.

 • Northwestern Scholars can be a great resource when you have faculty in mind and you’re interested in learning more about them!